BerrybeatSanz/KTE-MD-Docs/Writerside/topics/HypCom.md

 ### Cartesian

 Any regular spatial dimension will have that many numbers in the set that determines where a point is.
-Each point is an element of the set of all real numbers, which is literally anything except any number that is / paired with the [imaginary constant]().
+Each point is an element of the set of all real numbers, which is literally anything except any number that is / paired with the [imaginary unit](https://en.wikipedia.org/wiki/Imaginary_unit).

 * 2D is two, usually `(x, y)`.
 * 3D is three, usually `(x, y, z)`.